 The company has the International Standards Organization ISO14001:2004 certificate for environmental management systems.
 Clarke Energy ensures that the performance of the company matches the high levels of environmental performance of the products we supply.
 The company complies with all applicable laws and regulations, has systems in place to minimise how our operations might negatively affect the environment & in parallel seeks to continually improve its performance in these factors.

 Clarke Energy is dedicated to ensuring the safety of our employees.
 The company is delighted to have won the International British Safety Council Award for twelve consecutive years since first participating in 1999.
 Clarke Energy ensures that its employees are protected to the highest levels with personal protective equipment that exceeds legal requirements and procedures in place to minimise any risks associated with our employees work.
+In 2012 Clarke Energy was successfully awarded OHSAS18001:2007 certification.

 Due to the nature of our work the company recognises the need for ensuring the highest levels of gas safety procedues are also attained.
 The company is therefore a participant in the Gas Safe Scheme which has superceeded the CORGI register.
-It is a legal requirement in the United Kingdom that any company carrying out gas related work must be on this register.
+It is a legal requirement in the UK that any company carrying out gas related work must be on this register.

 Clarke Energy had a dedicated team familiar with a range of UK-specific requirements including the approach to connection to the electricity grid, UK laws and regulations.